What is hypofractionated radiation therapy?

 Purpose of the initiative

-Hypofractionated radiotherapy is recommended as the standard of care for most women with early-stage breast cancer.
-However, the proportion of women receiving hypofractionation varies across NSW treatment centres and local health districts.
+Hypofractionated radiotherapy is the recommended standard of care for most women with early-stage breast cancer.
+However, the proportion of women receiving hypofractionation can vary across NSW treatment centres and local health districts.

-Increasing hypofractionation rates has the potential to improve value in the key LBVC domains:
+Increasing hypofractionation rates potentially improves value in the key LBVC domains:

-- health outcomes – more women can receive best-practice care
+- health outcomes – more women receiving best-practice care

-- the experience of patients – women need less visits to the radiotherapy centre reducing the impact on their day-to-day lives
+- the experience of patients – women requiring less visits to the radiotherapy centre reducing the impact on their day-to-day lives

 - the experience of healthcare providers – clinicians can use their time more efficiently and better support patients who need radiotherapy